ccornix/groundzero/README.md

 ### Home Manager

-0. (If running Nix on an alien Linux distro) Edit `nix.conf` settings:
+0. (If running Nix on an alien Linux distro) Edit `nix.conf` settings (by default available at `~/.config/nix/nix.conf`).
+Add

-    - TODO: experimental-features: nix-command flakes

-    - TODO: custom flake update commit message
+   `experimental-features = nix-command flakes`

+   to enable the new Nix command interface and Flakes support, and

+   `commit-lockfile-summary = chore: update flake.lock`

+   to make the message of automatic lockfile commits follow the [Conventional Commits][conventional-commits] specification.

-   Moreover, set the `FLAKE0` environment variable as
+   In addition, set the `FLAKE0` environment variable as

     ```sh
     export FLAKE0=github:ccornix/groundzero